On Mental Health: Monthly Column for the Coast Reporter

 What we can all learn from neurodiversity.

 Have you ever had someone in your life who seems to experience the world a little differently — who’s endlessly creative and full of ideas one moment, but easily distracted or overwhelmed the next?
-Or someone whose sensitivity to sound, light, touch or social situations feels more intense than your own?

 Walking the path of reconciliation together.